OWASP/samm/Current Releases/v2.0b/core/design/d-security-architecture.md

 Establish a set of general design patterns representing sound methods of implementing security functionality.
 You can research them or purchase them, and it is often even more effective if you customize them so they are more specific to your organization.
 Example patterns include a single-sign-on subsystem, a cross-tier delegation model, a separation-of-duties authorization model, a centralized logging pattern, etc.

-These patterns can originate from specific projects or applications, but make sure you share them between different development and/or operations teams across the organisation for efficient and consistent application of appropriate security solutions.
+These patterns can originate from specific projects or applications, but make sure you share them between different development and/or operations teams across the organization for efficient and consistent application of appropriate security solutions.

 To increase adoption of these patterns, link them to the shared security services, or implement them into actual component solutions that can be easily integrated into an application during development.
-Support the key technologies within the organisation, for instance in case of different development stacks (LINK TO: Technology Management).
+Support the key technologies within the organization, for instance in case of different development stacks (LINK TO: Technology Management).
 Treat these solutions as actual applications with proper support in case of questions or issues.

 ## Maturity 3